Since joining Chambers, Tom has developed a thriving and varied practice.

 He is in court on a frequent basis, and has appeared in many types of tribunal up and down the country.
 He is often praised by judges for his sound judgement and persuasive submissions.

-Alongside his court practice, he undertakes pleading and advisory work in all areas.
-He aims to provide high quality advice in a clear, coherent and pragmatic manner, and enjoys grappling with difficult points of law.
+Alongside his court practice, he also undertakes pleading and advisory work in many areas.
+He aims to provide advice in a clear, coherent and pragmatic manner, and enjoys grappling with difficult points of law.

-Tom graduated from University College London with a First Class bachelor’s degree in Law.
-He holds a Masters in Law from the University of Cambridge, where he specialised in commercial and human rights law.
+Before joining Chambers, Tom graduated from University College London with a First Class degree in Law.
+He also holds a Masters in Law from the University of Cambridge, where he specialised in commercial and human rights law.
 He has been awarded the Prince of Wales Scholarship and David Karmel Scholarship by Gray's Inn.
-Prior to joining Chambers, he worked at the European Court of Human Rights in Strasbourg and the International Criminal Court in The Hague.
+He has also worked at the European Court of Human Rights in Strasbourg and the International Criminal Court in The Hague.

-Tom undertakes work on a CFA basis in appropriate cases and is happy to provide lectures on all aspects of his practice.
+Tom is willing to undertake work on a CFA basis in appropriate cases and is happy to provide lectures on all aspects of his practice.
 He is also a Panel Member for the Bar Pro Bono Unit.